About SPARK NS

 Eliminate barriers that slow or prevent promising discoveries from directly benefiting patients.

-Two-year, disease-specific programs bring academic researchers together into cohorts to learn from their peers, industry expert advisors, and SPARK NS staff.
+Our program brings academic researchers together in cohorts to learn from their peers, industry expert advisors, and SPARK NS staff.

 Cohort-wide working sessions

-Academic researchers and the 50+ SPARK NS industry expert advisors put aside competing interests to work together for the benefit of patients in meetings that everyone attends and in which all voices are heard.
+Academic researchers and 75+ SPARK NS industry expert advisors put aside competing interests to work together for the benefit of patients in confidential meetings that everyone attends and in which all voices are heard.

 Resources needed to succeed